-We have experienced a significant growth in our assets over the past 18 months as we completed our private equity raises in January 2004 and February 2004, our public offerings in September 2004 and December 2004, and our issuance of trust preferred securities in May 2005.
-This growth in our capitalization and assets results in the amounts and components of our income and expenses for the three and six month periods ending June 30, 2005 to differ significantly from the same periods in 2004.
+We have experienced a significant growth in our assets as we completed our private equity raises in January 2004 and February 2004, our public offerings in September 2004 and December 2004, and our issuance of trust preferred securities in May 2005.
+This growth in our capitalization and assets results in the amounts and components of our income and expenses for the three and nine month periods ending September 30, 2005 to differ significantly from the same periods in 2004.